AnthonyMichaelTDM/Java-Image-Manipulation-Program/README.md

 current limitation is that this is (currently) a one layer editor, meaning you can't have multiple layers like you can in gimp or many other editing softwares

 ## to use this
-either download the latest release, or clone the repo and run ./gradlew run
+either download the latest release

+or clone the repo and run `./gradlew run` if you want to be on the bleeding edge